Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 1. Set data types for your fields (ex: character, integer, date)
     - Restrict entry values to only allowable data types to reduce errors
 2. Set allowable values and ranges
-    - For example, a categorical status field may only allow "complete", "pending" or "incomplete"
+    - For example, a categorical status field may only allow "complete", "partially complete" or "incomplete"
 3. Do not lump separate pieces of information together in a field
     - For example separate out first name and last name into two fields
 4. Name your fields according to the variable naming rules we discussed in our [Style Guide](#varname) chapter